booperlv/dots/README.md

 A note about emptywindow.c:
 It is literally just an emptywindow that's transparent if you have a compositor.
 Like a placeholder in a tiling wm.
 Compile with "gcc -lX11 emptywindow.c -o emptywindow".
 You can copy the binary file to /usr/local/bin to execute.

+Self note: using Papirus and Vimix Black Icon themes, Breeze and Vimix Cursor Themes